-Placing a jumper on the USB mass storage selector labelled "A", the unit will appear to any PC as a mass storage device when powered, giving you access to the contents of the SD memory card directly.
+The GTT70A offers two ways to enter mass storage mode.
+First, for units that have a 3 pin mass storage header, placing a jumper on the USB mass storage selector labelled "A", the unit will appear to any PC as a mass storage device when powered.
+Second, units running firmware version 2.3 or newer will respond as a mass storage device when a jumper is placed on the middle two keypad pins before power is applied to the device.
+Both methods provide access to the contents of the SD memory card directly.